 “The Atlanta Dream’s new brand reflects our strong heritage as a city and a team, while looking toward the future,” Atlanta Dream President and General Manager Chris Sienko said in the press release.
 “Our team worked closely with (designer) David Tann to reflect the strength of diversity, talent, and athleticism that all Dream fans and the City of Atlanta can be proud to wear.”

 The team is playing in the new Gateway Center Arena in the Atlanta suburb of College Park.
 The Dream will share the 5,000-seat venue with the College Park Skyhawks of the NBA G League.
-Prior to the move, they primarily shared the downtown State Farm Arena (formerly the Philips Arena) with the Atlanta Hawks.
+Before the move, they primarily shared the downtown State Farm Arena (formerly the Philips Arena) with the Atlanta Hawks.
 Disagreements with Hawks management led to the move to the more intimate venue.

 See the Atlanta Dream logo history and team history.

-Sports Logo History is a community of sports logo enthusiast who enjoys the history of each team’s logo history.
-Sports Logo History has primary logos, alternate logos, wordmark logos or concept logos from the NFL, NBA, MLB, MLS, NHL, Premier League, WNBA, CFL, NCAA, ABA, USFL, AAF, and XFL.
+Sports Logo History is a vibrant community of sports logo enthusiasts who share a deep appreciation for the captivating histories behind each team's logo.
+We take pleasure in exploring the evolution of primary logos, alternate logos, and wordmark logos from renowned leagues such as the NFL, NBA, MLB, MLS, NHL, Premier League, WNBA, CFL, NCAA, UFL, ABA, USFL, AAF, and XFL.
+Immerse yourself in the intricate details and stories behind these iconic symbols that represent the essence of each team.